mpmdean/Mazzone2021Antiferromagnetic/README.rst

 ==========================================================
 Data Repository
 ==========================================================
 Source code and data files for the manuscript Antiferromagnetic Excitonic Insulator State in Sr3Ir2O7.
+Execute plot.ipynb to view the data.

 How to cite
 -----------